Chiaki-meow/Chiaki-meow/README.md

 ### WELCOME!!! 🌍

 I'm Chiaki!
-I'm a graduate student in Shanghai Jiao Tong University, major in software engineering.:D
+I'm a graduate student in Shanghai Jiao Tong University, major in Software Engineering.:D. Also I gained my bachloar degree from SJTU.

+-  A programmer dreaming of becoming a technic artist.
+XD
--  Currently I'm fully curious about using AI technology to enhance painting/animating workflow between artists and their ideal results!
-It will be even better if i can accelerate their modeling!
+-  Currently I'm fully curious about using AI technology/designing tools to enhance painting/animating workflow between artists and their ideal results!
--  I'm interedted in interaction with MR, therefore I'm spending some time in making my AR painting demo:>
+-  I'm interedted in interaction with MR, therefore I'm spending some time in making my AR painting demo.
 -  I have played various games on PC, and I have played League of Legends for over 5000 hours.

 ### wait, am i coding for graphics?